matthias-reis/aithir.de/_content/posts/ai-jobs/01-cashiers.md

 ---
 title: Cashiers
 description:
-  The checkout in a supermarket is a highly repetitive, tedious and error prone task, already optimized for the cashier.
-Will the human faactor be removed one day?
+  Will the human factor be removed one day from the supermarket checkout?
 date: 2022-06-06
 colorSpace: none
 tags: